I love reading stitch patterns, well actually looking at them. I can spend hours flipping through the pages imagining what I could make.

 Some stitch patterns are easy enough to understand.

-A lot of stitch patterns are worked in multiples of stitches or sets of stitches and while some may be one row in length, there are stitch patterns that involve a few rows or lots of rows.
+While some may be one row in length, there are stitch patterns that involve a few rows or even lots of rows.

 Work on a multiple of 4 stitches over 4 rows